eblocker/eblocker/README.md

 ## Start backend

+### IDE

 Start class `eblocker/eblocker-icapserver/src/main/java/org/eblocker/server/app/EblockerServerApp.java` from your IDE.
+(A preconfigured runner is available in the project for IntelliJ)

+### Maven
 You can also start this class with Maven:

     cd $SRC/eblocker/eblocker-icapserver